 Wood Burning Stove:Morso wood burning stove with basket of logs provided.

 Bed Linen and Towels:Bed linen and towels are provided.

 More at this Property:Iron and ironing board.
 O2, EE and Vodafone usually get a signal at the property.
 Fast fibre broadband.

 EPC Rating and Licence Number:Band D. Licence: AR00200F.

 Arrival and Departure:Arrival from 4pm, departure by 10am.

-Maximum Occupancy: The property sleeps a maximum of six (adults and children), plus one child in a cot under 24 months (please bring your own cot).
+Maximum Occupancy: The property sleeps a maximum of six (adults and children).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.